Abiathar: Bible account

+1 Samuel and 2 Samuel mention Abiathar several times.

-Abiathar was the only one of the priests to escape from Saul's (reigned c.
+According to these books, Abiathar was the only one of the priests to escape from Saul's (reigned c.
 1020–1000 BCE) massacre in Nob, when his father and the priests of Nob were slain on the command of Saul.
 He fled to David (reigned c.
 1003–970 BCE) at Keilah, taking with him the ephod and other priestly regalia.
-Rabbinical literature that linked the later extermination of the male descendants of David with the priests of Nob, also link the survival of David's descendant Joash with that of Abiathar.
+In rabbinical literature that links the later extermination of David's male descendants with that of the priests of Nob, the survival of David's descendant Joash is connected to that of Abiathar.

-Abiathar joined David, who was then in the cave of Adullam.
+The Biblical account says Abiathar joined David, who was then in the cave of Adullam.
 He remained with David, and became priest of the party of which he was the leader.
 He was of great service to David, especially at the time of the rebellion of Absalom.
 When David ascended the throne of Judah, Abiathar was appointed High Priest and the "king's counselor".
 Meanwhile, Zadok, of the house of Eleazar, had been made High Priest.
 Another version says he was Co-Pontiff with Zadok during King David.
 These appointments continued in force until the end of David's reign.
 In 1 Kings 4:4, Zadok and Abiathar are found acting together as priests under Solomon.

-Abiathar was deposed (the sole historical instance of the deposition of a high priest) and banished to his home at Anathoth by Solomon, because he took part in the attempt to raise Adonijah to the throne instead of Solomon.
+The text goes on to say that Abiathar was deposed (the sole historical instance of the deposition of a high priest) and banished to his home at Anathoth by Solomon, because he took part in the attempt to raise Adonijah to the throne instead of Solomon.
 The priesthood thus passed from the house of Ithamar to the house of Eleazar.